 Other BASE Unit Functions

 Biostatistical support is available to all Cancer Center members and their laboratories.
 Peer-reviewed funded research projects of JCCC investigators represent the highest priority.
-Short-term tasks of interest to individual investigators that do not have available funding for statistical co-investigators are given some support on a first-come, first-served basis.

 Primary BASE faculty contact for JCCC research programs

 |Cancer and Stem Cell Biology||Robert Elashoff, Xiaoyan Wang|

 |Cancer Molecular Imaging, Nanotechnology and Theranostics||Donatello Telesca|

 |Epigenomics, RNA and Gene Regulation||David Elashoff|

 |Cancer Control and Survivorship||Kate Crespi|

 Selected projects supported by BASE

 |Antoni Ribas||Genetic Re-programming of Stem Cells to Fight Cancer||https://bit.ly/2OgkEhz|